plashchynski/UoL-CM3010-DADT-midterm-project/REPORT.md

 This entity stems from the `categories.csv` file.
 This file contains a list of snp-category pairs.
 The unique categories from this file will be extracted and used as Category names.
 This entity will have the following attributes:

 * A primary key `id` of type INT.
-* Non-key attributes `name`, `description`.
+* A non-key attribute `name`.

-The `name` is a mandatory attribute, while `description` is optional.
+The `name` is a mandatory attribute.
 Name will have a unique constraint, as each category should have a unique name.
 However, name is not a primary key, as it is subject to change, that leads to a change of the foreign keys in all related entities that potentially leads to performance penalty and update anomalies.

 This entity will have a many-to-many relationship with _SNP_ via a junction table.